apache/openoffice-project/content/docs/governance/voting.md

     Text:
     +1

-    I like his work and want him to stay and to go on with his good improvements.
+    I like their work and want them to stay and to go on with their good improvements.

 #### Example for a result mail:

-    Subject: [VOTE][RESULTS] John Doe should become a regular committer
+    Subject: [VOTE][RESULTS] Jan Doe should become a regular committer

     Text:
     Vote started Thu, Jun 27, 2011 at 12:00 PM UTC, voting is now closed.